• Olympic: Three Parks in One

 Treeline Forces

 Climate and topography shape treeline.
 As you climb up a mountain (or travel far enough north) average temperature drops, eventually getting too cold for trees.
-Here in the maritime climates of the Pacific Northwest, heavy winter snow also pays a role, breaking branches, snapping off trunks in avalanches, or lingering so long in the summer that trees can’t get started.
+Here in the maritime climates of the Pacific Northwest, heavy winter snow also plays a role, breaking branches, snapping off trunks in avalanches, or lingering so long in the summer that trees can’t get started.
 So treeline in the Olympics lies between 5,000 and 6,000 feet, while farther south in the Sierras, treeline is above 10,000.
 In Alaska it can be at sea level.

 Fire and Rain